 In year 2, you will continue to broaden and deepen your understanding of the analytics space with ITAO seminars related to Human-centered Statistics, Mathematical Modeling for Consumer Analytics, Operations and Prescriptive Analytics, and Data and Technology Ethics.
 At the end of the second year, you will have an examination requirement (in the form of an exam or paper).
 This examination will test your knowledge of ITAO seminar courses taken over the first two years.
 Your second-year faculty mentor will offer guidance on the paper.

 You will wrap up any remaining coursework and turn your attention to pushing research projects towards publication.

 In addition to managing your research portfolio, you’ll focus on finalizing your dissertation topic and defending your proposal.

 The final year will involve interviewing for open positions, completing dissertation chapters, and having your final defense.
 And then, onward and upward into your exciting new career!

 As Director of the Analytics PhD program, I’m happy to answer any questions you might have about our program (or a PhD in general).
-Feel free to email me at firstname.lastname@example.org.
+Feel free to email me at email@example.com.
 I look forward to connecting with you.
-Please note that our application portal will go live in early fall, with links appearing on this site and on other Mendoza pages.
-Our application deadline for the Fall 2022 cohort will be in early January.

 Frequently Asked Questions